Surfshark VPN Review 2025: Is It Worth the Money?

 You’ll need to perform a manual setup to use the smart DNS, but Surfshark has helpful step-by-step guides.
 It only took me about 5–8 minutes to configure the service on my smart TV.

-According to Surfshark, you can only use the smart DNS to stream on US sites, such as Hulu and Amazon Prime US — ExpressVPN’s smart DNS, called MediaStreamer also works with US sites, but it’s compatible with streaming sites from other countries too, such as BBC iPlayer.
+Surfshark’s smart DNS can only give you a US IP address, and it works with Netflix US, Hulu, and Amazon Prime US — ExpressVPN’s smart DNS, called MediaStreamer also works with US sites, but it’s compatible with streaming sites from other countries too, such as BBC iPlayer.

 This feature lets you match your GPS data with the location of the VPN server you’re connected to.
 Basically, any mobile app that relies on GPS data to detect your location will think you’re actually located in the same country as the VPN server.
 The only drawback is the Override GPS Location feature is only available on Android.